-After breakfast transfer to Marmaris for a ferry (approx. 1 hour) to the Greek island of Rhodes, the largest of the Dodecanese group.
-Spend the rest of the day at leisure; perhaps visit Rhodes City and see the walls of a very well preserved Venetian castle; built by the Knights of Saint John, it is one of the finest examples of medieval architecture.
+After breakfast, transfer to Marmaris for a ferry (approx. 1 hour) to the Greek island of Rhodes, the largest of the Dodecanese group.
+Spend the rest of the day at leisure.
+Perhaps visit Rhodes City and see the walls of a very well preserved Venetian castle.
+Built by the Knights of Saint John, the castle is one of the finest examples of medieval architecture in Greece.

 Overnight: Semiramis Hotel, Rhodes (1 night) (B)